MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ### Version 1.1

-[Google Analytics (Basic + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1xfWErOo4-xmK8jqVG-74lfMDLeyOfA2q) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics
+[Google Analytics (Basic + Summary + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1xfWErOo4-xmK8jqVG-74lfMDLeyOfA2q) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics

 Changelog: